Updated on 2025-11-21

 Scholarships and grants

 While FAFSA opens the door to federal grants, loans, and work-study, Lincoln Tech’s internal scholarships and grant programs can considerably lower your out-of-pocket cost for the welding program.
-Some scholarships are merit-based, others are need-based, and many require separate applications or essays.
+Some awards are merit-based, others are need-based, and many require a separate application or short essay.

-File FAFSA to establish grant eligibility, then meet with Financial Aid representatives who can walk you through Lincoln Tech’s scholarship options and financial literacy tools.
-With tuition between roughly $20,000 and $35,000 (about $470–$750 per credit for many programs), targeted scholarships and grants can cut your balance substantially.
+File your FAFSA first to set up grant eligibility, then meet with Financial Aid staff.
+They can walk you through Lincoln Tech’s options and financial literacy tools.
+With tuition between roughly $20,000 and $35,000 (about $470–$750 per credit for many programs), the right scholarships and grants can make a real difference.

-Ask about combined aid strategies—stacking Pell Grants with state grants and school scholarships—and request a personalized cost estimate before enrolling.
-Compare offers from different campuses or trades if you’re on the fence so you choose the program with the best value for your goals.
+Ask about stacking Pell Grants with state grants and school scholarships.
+Request a personalized cost estimate before you enroll.
+If you’re comparing campuses or trades, run the numbers so you pick the best value for your goals.

 Cost breakdown by campus and program type

-One clear way to compare Lincoln Tech welding costs is to look at each campus and program type side by side: you’ll spot campus differences and program variations that drive price.
-Tuition often runs roughly $20,000–$35,000 depending on required credit hours, and cost per credit hour varies around $470–$750 or more, which directly shifts total tuition as you add or drop courses.
+The easiest way to compare Lincoln Tech welding costs is to look at each campus and program side by side.
+You’ll quickly see how location and track affect the price.
+Tuition often runs $20,000–$35,000 depending on required credits, and the per-credit rate ($470–$750 or more) changes the total fast.

 - Campus A vs Campus B: check credit-hour and clock-hour requirements—higher hours and more advanced welding modules push you toward the $30k–$35k range.